-The Shuumi Land Tax is a voluntary annual contribution that non-Indigenous people living on traditional Lisjan Ohlone territory make to support the critical work of the Sogorea Te’ Land Trust.
+The Shuumi Land Tax is a voluntary annual contribution that non-Indigenous people living on the Confederated Villages of Lisjan’s territory can make to support the critical work of the Sogorea Te’ Land Trust.

 The Shuumi Land Tax directly supports Sogorea Te’s work of rematriation, returning Indigenous land to Indigenous people, establishing a cemetery to reinter stolen Ohlone ancestral remains and building urban gardens, community centers, and ceremonial spaces so current and future generations of Indigenous people can thrive in the Bay Area.
 Shuumi means gift in the Ohlone language Chochenyo.

 In the face of generations of brutal violence and systematic subjugation, the Ohlone people have survived three waves of genocide brought by the Spanish soldiers, the Mexican rancheros and the American 49ers.
 Through it all, Ohlone people held on to their language, stories and songs, raised their children and kept their traditions alive.
 Over the years, other tribes were pushed off their traditional lands, both forced to relocate or moved by choice to the Bay Area and joined the Ohlone’s inter-tribal community.

 Today, the Ohlone community in the East Bay has no land base.
 They are not federally recognized and have been politically and economically marginalized.
 Their traditional territory is now one of the most inflated real estate markets on Turtle Island.
 Thousands of their ancestors’ bones are locked away in museum basement boxes at U.C.
 Berkeley and San Francisco State University.